Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * SharePoint data sources dialog revised
 * Mail data sources dialog revised
 * Textticker-Control revised
-* Icons in box properties dialog revised
+* Icons in Box properties dialog revised
 * Sorting of the log files of the Peakboard Boxes revised
 * The reload interval of the JSON data source can now be set to >1 second
 * The gateway option has been removed from the SAP data source